ferrisoxide/rubyredbricks.com/source/blog/2015-10-13-ruby-pub-franklin.html.markdown

 Final Thoughts
 ---

-**Tachypomp** only contains text, so it's perhaps not the best test of **Franklin's** features.
+**Tachypomp** only contains text, so it's not a complete test of **Franklin's** features.
 But given it took less that 15 minutes to go from my older **nanoc**-based book to a working, online version it's reasonable to assume that more complex texts would not require an order of magnitude more work.

-As noted earlier, one "nice to have" would be a command line mechanism for managing content.
-A search function would also be useful.
-These features are possibly best served by other **Middleman** extensions.
+The ability to leverage existing **Middleman** extensions is a huge plus.

 All-in-all **Franklin** (plus Github Pages) is a simple and inexpensive way to develop and deliver your ebook.
 Being able to deploy to other formats (e.g PDF) and having a way to control access would be good if you are aiming to monetise your book, but if the goal is to "get it out there" **Franklin** seems a reasonable approach.